 You will only need to use the Audio Data, Video Data, DICOM, and AEM Properties tabs in specific circumstances, so feel free to skip over those.

-How To Save A Copyright And Metadata Template In Photoshop
+Step 7: Save A Metadata Template In Photoshop (Optional)

 Once you’ve edited your image’s copyright info and metadata, you can create a template from the same information you’ve added here in case you’d like to apply it to other images without having to redo the whole process again.